- About Us

 Goal #1: Families of non-library users will find out about activities for preschoolers and early elementary students.

-- Objective 1: In late 2021 the Youth Services Coordinator will resume storytime visits to local daycares.
+- Objective 1: The Youth Services Coordinator will resume storytime visits to local daycares.
 They will visit each daycare at least once a month.

-- Objective 3: The library will staff a pop-up library with library card signup at least once a year at school open houses and events during the 2022-2023 school year.
+- Objective 3: The library will staff a pop-up library with library card signup at least once during the 23/24 and 25/26 school years at school open houses and events.

 Goal #2: Early readers will experience multicultural and diversity programs at the library.

-- Objective 1: Starting in 2021 the library will purchase at least eight bilingual children’s books a year.
+- Objective 1: The library will purchase at least eight bilingual children’s books a year.

-- Objective 2: In 2021 the library will increase the number of bilingual storytimes for children and their parents from once to twice a month.
+- Objective 2: The library will schedule bilingual and/or guest storytimes for children and their parents once a month.

-- Objective 3: Beginning in 2021 the library will promote/host five different cultural holidays per year, through seasonal display, storytime, or programming.
+- Objective 3: The library will promote/host five different cultural holidays per year, through seasonal display, storytime, or programming.

 Goal #3: Parents and caregivers will be given the resources to understand early literacy practices, along with skills they can use outside the library to create young readers.